philcal/cis_weather_privacy/README.md

 - We do not track who looks at this page or the weather.
 - We do not ask Facebook for ANY user details.
-- We only post photos.
-That's it.
+- We post photos automatically from my balcony.
+That's all this page does.
+We do not want your private information.
 - We might occassionally look at the Facebook analytics to see if anyone ever uses the page.
 - We will not market, advertise, or contact people who look at this page.
 - We may respond in the regular Facebook manner, to anyone who posts to this page.